Program in Applied Vaccine Experiences - PAVE

 - Centers for Disease Control and Prevention, Global Immunization Division (Atlanta, Georgia)

 - Unicef (New York City)

-Through PAVE, Hopkins students spend 12 to 16 weeks working full time at one of these international organizations.
-PAVE scholars gain valuable experience in vaccine research, policy and programs of global importance.
+Through PAVE, Hopkins students spend 12 to 16 weeks working full time at one of the partner organizations, gaining valuable experience in vaccine research, policy and programs of global importance.
 Successfully completing a 16-week PAVE internship can fulfill the Department of International Health's MSPH practicum requirement.
-2017 internship opportunities

-- Students must have completed their first year when the internship begins in August
+- Students must have completed their first year of coursework when the internship begins in August [graduates are not eligible].

-Strong preference for these competitive internships will be given to students enrolled in one or more of the vaccine courses offered at JHSPH
+- Preference will be given to students enrolled in one or more of the vaccine courses offered at the Bloomberg School.

-The PAVE 2017-2018 application cycle is now open.
+The PAVE 2019 – 2020 application cycle is now open.
 See the announcement document below for full details, as well as the accompanying application and recommendation forms.
-Example internships from 2016-2017 are posted below.
-Internship descriptions for the 2017-2018 cycle will be available by January 16.